cespedes/jupiter/README.md

 Each bucket contains the index map for a small section of the fingerprint space.
 A hash function is used to map fingerprints to index buckets in a roughly uniform manner, and then the bucket is examined using binary search.
-In case there is a buffer overflow in a bucket, a new bucket will be allocated and the hash function will change.
+In case there is a buffer overflow when adding an entry to a bucket, a new bucket will be allocated and the hash function will change to reflect this.

-There are initially 256 buckets of 8K bytes each (2MB).
+There are initially 256 buckets of 8K bytes each (2MB total).

+Each bucket has a small header and some fixed-size entries, which have the fingerprint of one block, and the address of that block in the data log.

+#### Bucket header

+- Number of bytes for fingerprint per entry
+- Number of bytes for address per entry
+- Number and list of bits used for addressing this particular bucket

+The bucket header contains the number of bytes used for the fingerprint, the number of bytes used for the address, and the number and value of the initial bytes in the fingerprint which are common to all the entries in this bucket.
+So, each bucket can contain a different number of entries.

-Each bucket is divided into fixed-size entries, which have the fingerprint of one block (part of its score, 48 bits) and the address of that block in the data log (48 bits).
+Each bucket is divided into fixed-size entries, which have the fingerprint of one block (48 bits of its score, starting from the 9th bit) and the address of that block in the data log (48 bits).
 So, each bucket can contain up to 682 entries.
+The first 4 bytes in a bucket are a magic number, and the last 4 are a 32-bit checksum.

 We use part of the score instead of all of it for space constraints.
 Thus, if a fingerprint is present it is still necessary to access the